mykki92/CI_PP5_SOUNDCHECK/README.md

 The key functionality aspects:
 - simple and intuitive navigation across all pages
 - user authentication
-- user interaction via posts, comments, likes, followers
+- user interaction via posts, comments, checks, followers
 - user profiles with profile pictures, bios and profile stats
-- CRUD functionality for posts, comments, likes, followers and profile information
+- CRUD functionality for posts, comments, checks, followers and profile information
 - posts filtering by caption and author
 - responsiveness for consistent user experience across all devices